SCT-MEV-LAB/DelinVips/README.md

 ---
 ## Prerequisites

-- For Linux platform you have to do:
+- For Linux/windows/mac platform you have to do:

 > update and install this package first